djchen-bu/EC463MiniProject/README.md

 ## Hosting

-We decided to use Firebase as our hosting site since it had a lot of nice functions built in, like google authentication and database.
+We decided to use Firebase as our hosting site since it had a lot of nice functions built in, like google authentication and a database.

 ## Web App